estherk15/tic-tac-toe/Notes.md

 - However!!!
 Upon winning, the checkForWin runs in a loop multiple times and prints out the message over as many times as there are grid entries
 - You may need to adjust the gamePlay fn, instead of calling the function again and again, looping?
 - usable vs testable, your boardDisplay fn needs to be both, needs to console log the board, but also have something to return so that you can test it.
 - git stash save

-- delay O's move on single player easy mode. setTimeout

-- There's a bug,

-x x o
-o o x
-x            O's strategic play is undefined

-- Solve the above building
-- Solve the randomizerFN test (0 is a falsy value)
-- Clean tests, break them out
-- Refactor game, then set up ESLint, have a run through
-- when you set up ESLint, it should pass, no more than 5 overrides
-- Package ESLint.
-- Make a commit before Refactor, make a commit before ESLint
-- Add instructions for the developer, run the tests, Readline,
-- virtualbox, ubuntu.
-- randomizerfn, think about what you're checking for.

 **Hotwash**
 - Between all the indices and the actual grid numbers, it could become very confusing which functions were returning index numbers vs having to convert them.